Where is Florianopolis

 one thought they'd get a job...
 Fast-forward half a

-century: Surfing is not a $10 billion industry
+century: Surfing is now a $10 billion industry

 worldwide, and everyone's riding a wave of success...